Georgia Berikaoba Spring Festival

 Berikaoba: A Spring Festival in Kakheti

-The author, Melanie Delayne, with a Berika.
+The author, Melanie Hamilton, with a Berika.

 Visitors should also strive to be respectful.
-While everyone should enjoy themselves at Berikoba, guests should be observant and respectful of the local culture.
+While everyone should enjoy themselves at Berikaoba, guests should be observant and respectful of the local culture.
 Joining the festivities should never mean disrupting them.
 Also, the festival foods are generally complimentary, but thanking and tipping the vendors is highly appreciated and will encourage the continued preservation of one of Georgia’s most fascinating cultural traditions.

 More on Spring Holidays From Folkways